What are you looking for?

 This summer’s book club will offer 10 sessions in total.
 The first 9 will cover the three books and we’ll conclude with a film night.

-Dates and times are set — Thursday nights from 6-8 pm from June 18 – August 13 (along with a Friday Night Film, August 14) — but locations are not entirely yet.
-We’ll begin our first and end our last session at St. Maria Goretti Parish Hall.
+Dates, times, and location are set: We’ll gather on Thursday nights from 6-8 pm from June 18 – August 13 (along with a Friday Night Film, August 14) at St. Maria Goretti Parish Hall (5313 Flad Ave.
+Madison, WI 53711).

 Return to this website frequently for updates.
 You will eventually be able to follow the links in the session plan below to access each session’s study guide and recordings of any sessions you may miss.